 Heavily used on the DFR after it returned to service in 2005 the loco was withdrawn from service in November 2007 to have new tyres fitted and other essential work carried out.
 It returned to service in August 2008.
 In May 2009 the locomotive celebrated its 60th anniversary, being built in Swindon in 1949.
 The History of 9681 in BR and DFR days is to be found in a book available from Norchard Bookshop.

-9681 is propelled onto the low-loader by an 08class loco which fortunately for us was shunting the yard, the transport had arrived sans winch. (photo John Hatton)
+9681 is propelled onto the low-loader by a Class 08 loco which fortunately for us was shunting the yard, the transport had arrived sans winch. (photo John Hatton)